Overview of Damages and Accounting Basics

 On this basis, the loss is calculated in accordance with the normal ways of estimating ‘fair market value’, which are as follows:

 - The market (or earnings) approach.
 This approach values a company by multiplying its annual earnings by a multiple based on multiples applicable to other similar quoted companies.
 This is the method more commonly used for valuing companies being bought and sold in the real world.
 It is often used as a check on a valuation given by the income approach.
-This approach is discussed in further detail in Chapter 18 on market approach or comparables.
+This approach is discussed in further detail in Chapter 17 on market or comparables approach.
 A company may also be valued on the basis of comparable transactions in similar companies or of the company itself.

 The choice of which currency a claim is made in may have a very considerable impact on the size of the claim, particularly in developing economies or economies with hyperinflation.
 Again, legal principles may vary between jurisdictions, but the general principle is that the claimant should be compensated for what it has lost.
 Thus, damages should generally be calculated in the currency in which the loss of profit or the increased costs have been suffered.
 A claimant generally also has a right to be compensated in a freely convertible currency – so, even if the damages are calculated in a local currency, the tribunal may wish to translate the award into US dollars or euros at the rate of exchange on the date of the award.

 As some awards are rendered many years after the date of the breach or expropriation, an award for interest is often a very sizeable element of an award.
 The purpose of pre-award interest is to compensate the claimant for not having had its money over the period from the date of the breach to the date of the award, and consequently, it is often based on the claimant’s marginal borrowing rate, to compensate the claimant for the additional cost it incurred in borrowing money.
-Other bases for calculating interest include the rate the claimant could have earned from putting the money in a deposit account, the risk-free rate and the respondent’s borrowing rate, and these are discussed in greater detail in Chapter 22 on interest, which also considers the appropriate interest rate for post-award interest.
+Other bases for calculating interest include the rate the claimant could have earned from putting the money in a deposit account, the risk-free rate and the respondent’s borrowing rate, which are discussed in greater detail in Chapter 21 on interest, which also considers the appropriate interest rate for post-award interest.
 As indicated above, a claimant may also claim on this basis for a loss of an opportunity forgone because it was deprived of funds available for investment.

 Finally, by way of introduction, the tribunal needs to decide whether to award interest on a simple or a compound basis; while the simple basis used to be the default basis in some jurisdictions, and still is in certain countries, it is generally acknowledged today that the compound basis (which results in a higher award) more accurately compensates claimants for what they would actually have done with the money if they had had it earlier.